Despite their compact size, baby pineapple produces sweet fruit after 2 to 3 years, but they demand ideal sunshine to make one.

 5. Potting & Repotting

-Baby pineapples do not make haste while growing and stay put in a 10 to 12-inch pot without frequent repotting.
+Baby pineapples are slow growers and stay put in a 10-12 inches wide and deep pot without frequent repotting.

 While choosing the pot, ensure they have multiple drain holes to let out excess water.

-Moreover, presoak the soil a night before repotting to lower stress in baby pineapple.
+Moreover, presoak the soil a night before repotting to lower repotting stress in baby pineapples.

-Generally, a plastic pot with a well-functioning drainage hole at the bottom best serves baby pineapple as it also helps retain moisture.
+Generally, a plastic pot with functioning basal drainage holes is best, as it also helps retain moisture.

-While repotting, carefully remove the offshoots of the plant and repot it without damaging the mother plant.
+While repotting, carefully remove the offshoots for propagation and repot them without damaging the mother plant.

-Being herbaceous perennial, pineapples’ roots give way to sending new top growth every year.
+As herbaceous perennials, pineapple roots give way to sending new top growth every year.

-They are usually short with a stout stem and have strap-like leaves with needle-like pointers at tips and margins.
+They are usually short with a stout stem, decorated spirally with strap-like rosette leaves, pointy tips, and serrated margins.

 Pineapples have different leaf colors varying from a uniform green to variously striped red, yellow, or ivory down the middle or at the margins.

-They produce a dozen fruit-producing flowers that fuse into a single fruit and are capped with a crown hosting short leaves.
+They produce about 50-200 flowers that fuse into a single fruit and are capped with a crown hosting short leaves.

-The plant fruits on a 2-3 year crop cycle take 32 to 46 months to complete and harvest.
+The plant fruits on a 2-3 year crop cycle to complete and harvest.

 Each pineapple plant can produce only flowers and fruit once, but the primary plant frequently generates offsets after blooms.